Shai9/Solace-project/README.md

     "Solace/Dare To Do"

 ## Brief Description, Date Of Current Version
- -Fresh and new to market to keep people advised.
+ - Fresh and new to market to keep people advised.
- -25th June 2022
+ - 25th June 2022

 # Description
  Solace means a source of relief or consolation.It occurs to me that every feeling we have is a symptom of our environment.
 All of these things will change and pass like the people in our lives.
 This allows me to embrace my contentedness.